lukekivi/Distributed-Image-Processing/README.md

 ### Test 14 - Balancing
 All Nodes have an 20% load injection probability so most of the tasks will not have the load injected.
 Since it's the balancing policy, tasks can be rejected but there is still a decently low chance of that happening.
 When compared to test 13, we can expect this one to take a bit longer since tasks can be rejeted in this test.
+Also used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|